Welcome to the Fund for Investigative Journalism’s online portal to apply for grants and fellowships for investigative projects.

 Overview of grants for seed funding

-• Grants are for preliminary reporting for specific projects.
+- Grants are for preliminary reporting for specific projects.
 The grants cover early reporting that can lead to full investigative projects.
-This includes, for example, open-records requests and initial reporting trips to identify and interview sources.
+This includes, for example, open-records requests, initial reporting trips to identify and interview sources and the reporter’s time.

 Criteria for seed funding

-• Seed funding must be used to obtain documents or information that could lead to a full investigative story.
-The journalist’s time can be one cost covered by the grant, but it may not be the only cost.
+- Seed funding must be used to obtain documents or information that could lead to a full investigative story.
+The journalist’s time can be one cost covered by the grant, but it should not be the only cost.

 What to include in the application

-• You can include a letter of recommendation from an editor, mentor or professor if you choose, but this is completely optional.
+- You can include a letter of recommendation from an editor, mentor or professor if you choose, but this is optional.

 We do not accept resubmissions of proposals that we’ve declined previously, unless we specifically invite you to resubmit.

 We do not accept multiple proposals from the same applicant in one grant cycle, except in rare cases.
-To seek an exception to this guidelines, please email us at grants@fij.org
+To seek an exception to this guideline, please email us at grants@fij.org.

 Please follow the prompts below to apply.
-If you have questions or need help completing an application, email grants@fij.org.
+If you have questions or need help completing an application, please email us at grants@fij.org.